likicv/usysml-test-cases/README.md

-The key idea behind uSysML is that SysML v2 behaviors corresponding to differnt spirals are fully decomposable, and uSysML focuses only on a small subset of the full SysML v2 language.
+The key idea behind uSysML is that SysML v2 behaviors corresponding to different spirals are fully decomposable, and uSysML focuses only on a small subset of the full SysML v2 language.
 This idea could be explained by using a simple calculator language.
 Let's assume a simple calculator language that implements only addition and